|

 companies that sought to “get rid” of the remaining 80% of the products that

-You have to have the remaining 80% of product base or client base or
+have the remaining 80% of product base or client base or whatever to support

 inequivalence that we are talking about, the effect of inequivalence is much,